ferdyraw/linaer-algebra-application/README.md

 3+0j 0+4j 0-3j -5+0j 5+0j -3+0j

 ## Output
-The results will be shown in the terminal and saved in some txt files.
+The results will be shown in the terminal and saved in some txt files."# woke"